myntra/pipeline/Readme.md

 }

 func main() {
+	// create a new pipeline
 	workpipe := pipeline.NewProgress("myProgressworkpipe", 1000, time.Second*3)
+	// func NewStage(name string, concurrent bool, disableStrictMode bool) *Stage
-	stage := pipeline.NewStage("mypworkstage", false, false)
+	// To execute steps concurrently, set concurrent=true. stage := pipeline.NewStage("mypworkstage", false, false)

+	// a unit of work
 	step1 := &work{id: 1}
+	// another unit of work
 	step2 := &work{id: 2}

+	// add the steps to the stage.
+Since concurrent is set false above.
+The steps will be
+	// executed one after the other.
 	stage.AddStep(step1)
 	stage.AddStep(step2)

+	// add the stage to the pipe.
 	workpipe.AddStage(stage)

 	go readPipeline(workpipe)